xXLegionBinFrogXx/gb10-fan-control/README.md

 `set <rpm>` up to 13500 to deliberately request more, understanding that only fan1 can meet it and that EC behaviour for fan0 above 9000 is unobserved.

+The driver's sysfs `max` token is different from `gb10-fan max`: writing `max` to the `fan` attribute requests a **13500 RPM floor and leaves any cap unchanged**.
+The CLI clears the cap first and requests **9000 RPM**.
+Neither interface guarantees the requested speed or measures actual RPM; a retained cap may restrict cooling when using the sysfs token.

 `status` reads `fan`, `fan_cap`, and `fan_fault` from the uniquely matching driver device.
 These are **last acknowledged commands, not measured fan RPM or current EC readback**.
 It exits nonzero for unknown/error state, nonzero/unreadable fault,